-Erasmus+ is a new EU programme in the area of education, professional training, youth and sport which will be realised in the period from 2014 to 2020.
-This seven-year-long programme is targeted at enhancing skills, improving job opportunities and it also supports modernisation of education, professional training and systems of work with the youth.
+Erasmus+ is an EU programme in the area of education, professional training, youth and sport which is targeted at enhancing skills, improving job opportunities and it also supports modernisation of education, professional training and systems of work with the youth.

-Erasmus+ representing the new EU programme replaces all previous EU programmes aimed at education, professional training, youth and sport including the Lifelong Learning Programme (Erasmus, Leonardo da Vinci, Comenius, Grundtvig), Youth in Action programme and five other programmes of international cooperation (Erasmus Mundus, Tempus, Alfa, Edulink and the programme for cooperation with industrialised countries.)
-The budget designated for this programme amounts to EUR 14.7 billion, i.e. it increased by 40% in comparison to the previous programmes which have been incorporated to and become part of Eramsus+.
+Erasmus+ representing the new EU programme replaces all previous EU programmes aimed at education, professional training, youth and sport including the Lifelong Learning Programme (Erasmus, Leonardo da Vinci, Comenius, Grundtvig), Youth in Action programme and five other programmes of international cooperation (Erasmus Mundus, Tempus, Alfa, Edulink and the programme for cooperation with industrialised countries).

 As opposed to LLP Erasmus, Erasmus+ students who intend to complete their entire master's degree programme abroad may use the new system of guarantees of the European Investment Fund in order to obtain students' loans.
 Furthermore, the programme provides funding for supranational partnerships between universities, kindergartens, primary and secondary schools, institutions for further education, business organisations and NGOs in the Erasmus+ countries.

 There are three main key actions within Erasmus+: